Reconnecting With Feel

 An essential part of improving how you function is to feel what you do.
 You cannot improve what you do not feel.
 Day 1 helps you reconnect with what you feel as you move in any given moment.
 One big obstacle to feeling what we do is our habits.
 Habits are movements and functions that do not require conscious oversight.
 For instance, you automatically pick up a glass of water to drink without thinking about how to do it because It has been neurologically wired in the brain.
 Day 1 consists of practices to help you reconnect with what you feel and shows you ways to become aware of habits.

 Before embarking on the practices it is important to know how to approach them.
 I have provided a convenient Practice Checklist to remind you how to practice.
 You can print it here as a handy reference and to have it on-hand every time you practice.

 The practices are independent of one another so you can repeat them as often as you like, and in any order you want.

 In the next day or two as you go about your tasks, pay attention to activities such as walking, reaching, washing dishes, brushing your teeth, bending down, sitting, standing, going to the toilet, and so on and notice how it feels.
 You may feel stiff, sore, fatigue, or even pain at times.
 Also notice when something you do feels quite effortless.
 What makes it seem effortless?
 Is it that you don’t feel any limitations or muscles working?

-You can repeat these practices as you go through the course to compare your awareness level from the previous time you practiced to the next.
+It is highly recommended that you repeat these practices as you go through the course to compare your awareness level from the previous time you practice to the next.
 The greater awareness you cultivate, the more profound will be your transformation.